 4. Is the sex industry classified as a ‘high risk industry’ that requires a special COVID-Safe plan to operate?

 No. The Directions list the industries classified as ‘high risk’, also known as ‘Additional Obligation Industries’.
 The sex industry is not on the list.

 Clause 5 of the Workplace (Additional Industry Obligations) Directions (No 21)

 See the page “High Risk COVIDSafe Plan” on the DHHS website.

-Special coronavirus workplace procedures now apply to all on site work premises which operate.
+Special coronavirus workplace procedures now apply to all on-site work premises in operation.
 Work premises means:

 the premises of an employer in which work is undertaken, including any vehicle whilst being used for work purposes, but excluding an employee’s ordinary place of residence;